 The BMC Masterclass was developed by Joseph Shaules, in collaboration with Yvonne van der Pol.
-Joseph is recognized as an authority on the intercultural education and brain-mind sciences.
+Joseph is recognized as an authority on intercultural education and brain-mind sciences.
 He is author of multiple books, including: The Intercultural Mind (Intercultural Press), Deep Culture (Linguaculture Matters), and Language, Culture and the Embodied Mind (Springer), and director of the Japan Intercultural Institute.
 Yvonne is an intercultural trainer, coach and consultant, a board member of SIETAR Europe and is the author of Reflections on Intercultural Craftsmanship (2017).

 How is the course structured?

 The Brain, Mind and Culture Masterclass runs over a period of two months and consists of A) three pre-webinar podcasts, B) four interactive webinars, and C) an online interactive learning environment, D) an (optional) certification program with one additional webinar session.

-A) Pre-webinar Podcasts – Three challenging pre-webinar podcasts provide background and prepare you for the webinars and online learning.
+A) Pre-webinar Podcasts – Three pre-webinar podcasts provide background and prepare you for the webinars and online learning.
 They focus on: